Graber Pole Buildings is one of the few legitimate experts in designing and constructing arenas in the Mid-Atlantic region.

 An overhang- or awning- extending from the roof along the sides of your structure can provide shelter, shade and give your building a more finished look.
-"Usually an overhang smaller than 12' isn't really worth the money, " advises Rosita from Graber.
+"Usually an overhang smaller than 12' isn't really worth the money, " advises customer service.
 "The amount you'll save in say a 10' overhang just isn't worth the extra 2' of space."

-If running electricity into your arena makes your worry (the risk of a fire with hay storage) or if you are looking for a way to bring down the cost, consider side lights in your arena.
-"We can easily design your arena so you have side lights running along all 4 sides, giving you enough day light so you don't need electrical lights." -Patrick from Graber.
+If running electricity into your arena makes you worry (the risk of a fire with hay storage) or if you are looking for a way to bring down the cost, consider side lights in your arena.
+"We can easily design your arena so you have side lights running along all 4 sides, giving you enough day light so you don't need electrical lights," states another designer.

 Why Many of Our Barns have the Vapor Barrier Insulation.